cuteolaf/QRUCIAL-DAO-WIKI/ExoTool.md

 	- ## Dockerfile creation / structure
 		- Rough idea: [Docs](https://docs.docker.com/engine/reference/builder/)
 		  ```
-		  FROM rust:buster // this is the base / parent image we modify, doesent have to be debian options: slim-buster, bullseye, alpine
+		  FROM rust:buster // this is the base / parent image we modify
+		  		   //doesent have to be debian options: slim-buster, bullseye, alpine

 		  ENV ... // any env. variables we need to set